pvcraven/networking-class/source/labs/session_layer/session_layer.rst

 Other stuff
 ^^^^^^^^^^^

-* Write a program to send e-mail, and do a Wireshark trace on it?
+* Use a library to send e-mail
-* File sharing?
+* Write a program from scratch to send e-mail, and do a Wireshark trace on it?
-* Create a web server in Java or Python?
+* Create a web server from scratch in Java or Python?
-* Show how to manually fetch a web page over Telnet?
+* Web scrape BS4 or similar

 .. _multi-factor authentication: https://en.wikipedia.org/wiki/Multi-factor_authentication
 .. _SHA: https://en.wikipedia.org/wiki/Secure_Hash_Algorithm